tariqdaouda/Mariana/Mariana/doc/source/tips.rst

   #to save it
   mlp.saveDOT("myMLP.dot")

-You can then visualize your graph with any DOT visualizer such a graphviz.
+You can then visualize the graph with any DOT visualizer such a graphviz.